Post

 A screenshot of the GitHub repository settings page, showing how to allow auto-merging pull requests

-Remember, this setting is a repository-level feature toggle.
+Remember, these settings are a repository-level feature toggle.
 Individual pull requests still will not be auto-merged unless explicitly flagged otherwise (which we handle later in this guide).

 GitHub Organizations: Allow GitHub Actions to create and approve pull requests